-Note: Whenever a newer version is available, this information is displayed as a link in the welcome page of the administration window (an image providing information about the application and the license).
-Clicking on the link will take you to section Configuration $\rightarrow$ Advanced Options, the Updates tab.
+Whenever a newer version is available, this information is displayed as a link in the welcome page of the administration window (an image providing information about the application and the license).
+Clicking on the link will take you to section $Configuration \rightarrow Advanced\ Options$, the Updates tab.

-Chapter 19 Other settings
+Other settings

-19.1 Routing table
+20.1 Routing table

-In the Kerio Control Administration interface you can view or edit the system routing table of the host where Kerio Control is running.
+The Kerio Control Administration interface allows to view and edit the IPv4 routing table.
 This can be useful especially to resolve routing problems remotely (it is not necessary to use applications for terminal access, remote desktop, etc.).

-To view or modify the routing table go to Configuration $\rightarrow$ Routing Table.
+To view or modify the routing table go to $Configuration \rightarrow Routing Table$.
 This section provides up-to-date version of the routing table of the operating system including so called persistent routes on Windows (routes added by the route -p command).

-- 1. In the Internet connection failover mode (see chapter 7.4), only the current default route is shown (depending on which Internet interface is currently active). - 2.
-In case of multiple Internet links in the network load balancing mode (see chapter 7.3), only a single default route will be displayed which is routed through the link with the highest proposed speed.
+- 1. In the Internet connection failover mode (see chapter 8.4), only the current default route is shown (depending on which Internet interface is currently active). - 2.
+In case of multiple Internet links in the network load balancing mode (see chapter 8.3), only a single default route will be displayed which is routed through the link with the highest proposed speed. - 3.
+IPv6 is not supported.